Keep Perry County Beautiful

 and littering in Pennsylvania.'

-Keep Perry County Beautiful, Keep Huntington County Beautiful, Keep Juniata County Beautiful, and PA Clean Ways of Mifflin County received the Governor's Award for Environmental Excellence in recognition of their collaborative efforts with the Tire War project.
+Keep Perry County Beautiful, Keep Huntingdon County Beautiful, Keep Juniata County Beautiful, and PA Clean Ways of Mifflin County received the Governor's Award for Environmental Excellence in recognition of their collaborative efforts with the Tire War project.
 The ceremony was held on April 25, 2017 in Harrisburg, PA.

 Keep Pennsylvania Beautiful (KPB)is a state wide non-profit organization that helps people who are ready to take action against illegal dumping and littering in their communities.
 Our core programs revolve around cleanups, adoptions and education.
 Keep Perry County Beautiful is an affiliate of Keep Pennsylvania Beautiful and is supported by the Perry County Commissioners and the Perry County Conservation District.

 If you are bothered by illegal dumping and littering as much as we are, we hope you'll join us in working toward a cleaner Perry County!

 There are lots of ways to get involved - here are just a few:

 Volunteering at local cleanups and special recycling events.

 Adopting a local roadway, greenway, or other special place you care about.